Turkey Tariff Rates 2026: 10% on US Imports

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Turkey's rate is unchanged at 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 steel/aluminum is 50% for all countries after June 2025 doubling — Turkey's rate is no longer uniquely elevated.
+Section 232 metals tariffs are 50% on articles wholly of steel/aluminum and 25% on derivative products (both on full customs value, after the April 6, 2026 restructuring; the UK pays 25%/15%) — Turkey's metal-article rate is no longer uniquely elevated.
 The SCOTUS ruling leveled the playing field: competitors like Vietnam (46% to 10%) and Bangladesh (37% to 10%) now match Turkey's 10% rate, eliminating Turkey's previous textile tariff advantage.

 Tips for Importers

-How US Tariffs on Turkey Work
+How Are US Tariffs on Turkey Imports Calculated?

 To calculate the total duty on a specific import from Turkey, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Turkey rates with other countries to evaluate sourcing alternatives.